 In the past thirty years an evolution occurred with Complete Colony Collapse (CCD).
 Beekeepers, bee biologists and many others struggled to pin point the cause.
 One of the main pests was the Varroa Destructor Mite.

-Varroa are ectoparasites that feed on the hemolymph of immature and adult honey bees.
-Recent research suggests the Varroa is feeding on the fatty tissue.
+Varroa are ectoparasites that feed on the fatty tissue of immature and adult honey bees.
 Apis mellifera, the Western honey bee, is not the mite’s natural host.
 In fact, the mite is native to Asia where it parasitizes another cavity-dwelling honey bee, Apis cerana Fabricius (the eastern or Asian honey bee).
 Apis cerana is believed to have some natural defenses against the mite and consequently rarely is affected negatively by the mite.
 Only when colonies of Apis mellifera were brought to Asia did people begin to realize how devastating the mites could be.
 Varroa’s host shift did not occur instantly, as evidence suggests that it may have taken 50-100 years (Webster and Delaplane 2001).
 Since that time, the mite has spread around the world and has become nearly cosmopolitan in distribution.
 Those countries not hosting Varroa maintain strict quarantine procedures to lessen the chance of an accidental importation of the mite.

 Development of the Varroa Destructor Mite is similar to other insects and mites.
 Metamorphosis stages all occur withiin the honey bee capped brood cell.
 Typically the female lays one male and four female eggs in a single brood cell.
 Only one son and 1 or two of the oldest daughters survive before the honey bee hatches from the cell.